 For a few weeks each fall, nature really puts on a show around our sleepy little town of Pescadero.
-Having lived here for over seven years, I can say with confidence that late autumn is my favorite season and — many of my neighbors would agree — now’s the time to visit.
+Having lived here for nearly a decade, I can say with confidence that late autumn is my favorite season and — many of my neighbors would agree — now’s the time to visit.

 Autumn signals the return of migratory birds, who find refuge in the safety of our nearby marsh, which, this time of year, is full of vibrant fall colors (try a guided hike).
 Whales too, heading south to their birthing grounds in the warm waters of Mexico, can be seen from the rocky overlooks along the nearby beaches.
 And to top things off, local farm stands are still brimming with the final delicious product of the growing season.
 It all seems to be happening at once.